Custom formulas: Syntax and definitions

 Syntax: PROPCOUNT(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.
-If grouping by multiple properties, the formula will perform the calculation with the first group by clause.
+If grouping by multiple properties, the formula runs the calculation with the first group by clause.

 Returns the number of distinct property values for the property the event is grouped by.
-In this setup, the formula will retrieve the number of different departments covering all the items for which details were viewed:
+In this setup, the formula retrieves the number of different departments covering all the items for which details were viewed:

 propcount_sidecontrols.png

 Note that PROPCOUNT is an estimate of distinct property values.
-This estimate is generated by a HyperLogLog algorithm, and its accuracy depends on amount of data it has to work with.
+This estimate comes from a HyperLogLog algorithm, and its accuracy depends on amount of data it has to work with.
 Expect a relative error in the range of 0.1% for less than 12,000 unique values, and up to 0.5% for more than 12,000 unique property values, depending on the cardinality of the property.

 PROPCOUNTAVG